ec429/kpu_mod/README.txt

  definition to be a single identifier.
 The .incr and .decr methods only make sense for IF/THEN; they won't do much if used in an ON/DO statement.
+There is one output that has a different set of methods: "ipi" (Inter-Processor Interrupts).
+These are used to allow multiple processors to co-operate, so you can (for instance) have a launch guidance computer, an encounter science platform, and a power management processor, all driven by a master control program.
+There are three ipi methods:
+	@ipi.hiber processorName # puts a processor into hibernation
+	@ipi.wake processorName  # wakes a processor up from hibernation
+	@ipi.irq , processorName index # sets latch number _index_ on a processor
+ You can also leave out the index; "@ipi.irq processorName" will default to index 0.
+Note that a processor hibernated by an IPI can only be woken by another IPI, as it has no HIBERNATE condition of its own to check for.
+However, a processor hibernated by an ON/HIBERNATE can still be woken by an IPI.
+A processor's name defaults to its part name (e.g. "Kelliot4040" or "KE7"), and can be changed with the "Rename" button on the Code window.
+If two processors have the same name, it is undefined which one will respond to an IPI.
+Since the name argument to IPI methods must be an identifier, choose names which are valid identifiers, else you won't be able to send IPIs.
 The full syntax of the language in Backus-Naur form is as follows:
 	stmt    ::= ( on-stmt | on-hiber | if-stmt | comment ) \n
 	comment ::= #.*